patrickguima/NC-Drone-Simulator/Simulator/README.rst

 .. code-block:: python

-    ticks =10000
+    ticks = 10000

-2. Running on or off screen
+2. Running ON or OFF screen
 ````````````````````
 .. code-block:: python
     simulation_on_screen = True